hal/elemento/CONTRIBUTING.md

 ### Git Flow

 We use [Git Flow](https://github.com/nvie/gitflow) to manage branches.
 Although it's no requirement, it helps if you've read and understood the [basic ideas](http://nvie.com/posts/a-successful-git-branching-model/) behind Git Flow.
+The most important fact is that development happens in the `develop` branch and that the latest stable version is always available in branch `master`.

 ### Fork Elemento